Jackson Hole Traveler - Visitor Guide

 Because the museum’s architecture renders it as part of the landscape of the bluff, the famed Sculpture Trail’s 20 “inhabitants”—which include bronze moose, bison, elk and big horn sheep among others—are often mistaken as the real deal by the unsuspecting motorist passing by!

 Award-winning landscape architect Walter Hood designed the museum's popular Sculpture Trail.
 The three-quarter-mile footpath places sculpture against the striking Gros Ventre Mountain Range backdrop and the elk refuge and includes a naturally sheltered amphitheater near the museum entrance for programs and presentations.
 Over time the trail will feature more than 30 permanent and temporary works of art beautifully integrated into the museum’s breathtaking surroundings.
+In fact, new this summer are four enormous origami-inspired animals, some 8 to 10 feet tall.

 Jackson Hole Arts